Photosynq/PhotosynQ-Documentation/docs/projects/barcodes.md

 There are four easy steps to take to generate the barcodes you need. **First**, provide a list with phrases, parameters, etc. that you want to encode in a bar- or QR-code.
 For each line a new code will be generated. **Second**, you select the type of code you want to use.
 We recommend to use either the CODE128 or QR-code format since they provide the most compatibility.
 The **third** step is generating the codes by clicking on the **Generate** button.
 If you have all the codes needed for your project, you can print the codes by clicking on **Print** or use the print function of your browser.

 ::: tip Tip
-Make sure, you print off the codes not too small or in a low resolution, since some phones might not be able to read the codes.
+Make sure you print off the codes not too small or in a low resolution, since some phones might not be able to read the codes.
 Codes with long words might get very complex which can lead to problems reading the code with low quality cameras.
 :::

 ::: warning Note